-

 Participants should be familiar basic computing skills like working with a command prompt and accessing the file system.
 Knowledge of Web Applications and other Web Servers is beneficial.

 The theory is covered using presentation slides.
 The concepts are further explained using demo's.
 The theory is alternated with exercises.
-The course material is in English.
-The course times are from 9.30 up and to 16.30.

 Module 1 : Java EE Standard |